Dust: missing from water supply forecasting models

 University of Utah snow researcher McKenzie Skiles observes, “The current models are based upon statistical relationships that assume the future is going to be like the past.
 And I think we know now that we can’t rely on that assumption.”

-Skiles led researchers who collected data on dust and snowmelt in Utah’s Wasatch Mountains over 2021 and 2022.
-The period of study coincides with record low water levels in the adjacent Great Salt Lake.
+Skiles et al collected data on dust and snowmelt in the Wasatch Mountains over 2021 and 2022.
+The time period coincides with record low water levels in the nearby Great Salt Lake.
+Researchers found that dust “accelerated Wasatch snowmelt by 17 days during the 2022 snowmelt season.”

-Blown onto the mountains from the lake bed, the dark-colored dust “absorbs more energy from the sun.”
+Blown onto the mountains from the lake bed, dark-colored dust “absorbs more energy from the sun.”
 In turn, the warm dust starts to melt the snowpack below it.
-When snow melts quickly, natural water storage becomes ineffective: Excessive runoff creates flooding risk in the near-term and water supply runs out during the warmer months, later in the year.
-In addition, soil dries out earlier in the season.

-Snowmelt predictions inform flood warnings and reservoir management, but many river forecasting models do not account for dust.
 Hydrologists at the NWS Colorado Basin River Forecast Center (CBRFC) are in the process of updating models as weather patterns are altered.

 Unaffiliated with the University of Utah study, the CBRFC is also “testing a more dynamic physical model that relies on additional inputs, such as solar radiation, wind, humidity, and dust on snow, to better simulate the real-time variability in observed snow conditions,” reports Kara West of Eos Science News.